PauLuke/Linux-tips/Tips/Changing CPU governor and How to save battery.md

 # pacman -S cpupower
 ```

-Here is a example of how to define the governor of all cores of ypur CPU to *powersave* governor:
+Here is a example of how to define the governor of all cores of your CPU to *powersave* governor:
 ```
 sudo cpupower -c all frequency-set -g powersave
 ```